 Barney hate is referenced in Jurassic Park III: one character manages to get a phone call in to an old friend's house to call for help, but unfortunately her infant son picks up the phone and forgets all about it as Barney comes on TV.

 The music video for "Jurassic Park" featured a scene with Barney getting his head bitten off by an even larger dinosaur.
 It later gets coughed back up.
+When this video is played during his concerts, that particular scene is met with roaring applause and cheer by the audience.
 Weird Al has taken jabs at the purple dinosaur in several other of his music videos too.
 For example, the animated Music Video I'll Sue Ya! featured a familiarly colored toy dinosaur chewing on someone's mutilated arm in one scene.

 The song "Barney's on Fire" by Tony Mason is all about this, to the point that even the audience delight in the gristly spectacle and actively refuse to help, even though they're aware there's a perfectly normal actor in that suit who is dying horribly.
 Comedic Sociopathy taken to a horrifying level.

 The special "Hey, Hey, Hey, It's The Monkees" also referenced Barney hate.
 During one part of the special, one of the band members pulls out a Barney puppet for some kids.
 When another member asks him about it, he puts the Barney puppet away and pulls out a Monkees puppet instead.

 There was once a comedy sound clip where the Power Rangers fight Barney, and flush him down the toilet in the end.